UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2022-03-03-IntuneSecurityBaseline-Move.md

   -Headers $Header
 ```

-With this now you will be able to read values for each setting of discovered categories.
+With this now you will be able to read values for each setting in discovered categories.
 You need:

 * Intent ID - MDM Security baseline profile GUID
 * Category ID - GUID of category from code above

-With this simple loop you will read entire baseline profile which later can be used as an input for create/update request.
+Using this simple loop you will read entire baseline profile which later can be used as an input for create/update request.

 ```powershell
 # YOUR PROFILE GUID